saad-bhatti/unforked_soumyajit4419Portfolio/README.md

 - **GitHub Pages**: For hosting and deploying the portfolio.
 - **GitHub Actions**: For automating tasks like testing and deployment.
 - **Jest**: JavaScript testing framework for ensuring code quality.
+- **Code Climate**: For maintaining code quality and test coverage.

 ## Features